ellereeeee/blog-posts/2018-01-08 The Beginner's Guide to ReactJS part 6.md

 2) Lexically capturing the prototype method in the constructor

-3) Using public class fields (I consider the function assignment more of a refactor since we still `.bind`)
+3) A variation of number 2 using public class fields

 4) Using lexical `this` via arrow functions

 The issue with number 1 is that it can be a performance bottleneck in some situations.
 Number 2 can be cumbersome if we have to do it for many methods.
-Number 3 is currently an experimental implementation; it's probably not good for production code.
+Number 3 is currently an experimental implementation; it's probably not good for production code (although it's commonly used in many projects).

 Number 4 works and is very common, but it's not without its criticisms.
 [YDKJS](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch2.md) author Kyle Simpson says that using lexical `this` reinforces a bad practice of evading a solid understanding of `this`.
 He suggests people either stick with lexical style code or embrace `this` and avoid lexical `this`.